glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 visible in the original software's UI.
 Meal information might also be present.
 OneTouch Ultra2 provided a simple mapping of meal and comment codes.

+### MEMORY ERASE

+The memory erase command deletes all the records in the device's memory.
+It is communicated over `lba3`.

+    MEMORY-ERASE-request = STX %x08 %x00 ; message length = 8 bytes
+                           %x04 %x1a
+                           ETX checksum

+    MEMORY-ERASE-response = STX %x08 %x00 ; message length = 8 bytes
+                            %x04 %x06
+                            ETX checksum

+Remember that this action is irreversible.